mlefkir/pioran/docs/autoapi/pioran/index.rst

       :Returns:

-          fig: :obj:`matplotlib.figure.Figure`
+          :obj:`matplotlib.figure.Figure`
                  Figure of the plot

-          ax: :obj:`matplotlib.axes.Axes`
+              :obj:`matplotlib.axes.Axes`
                  Axes of the plot